teodor-krastev/scripthea/README.md

 #### Here is the prompt composer tab...
 ![Scripthea-1.png](/docs/Scripthea-1.jpg)

 Craft prompts using a combination of cues and modifiers.
 Operate in two modes: in Single mode, you can use one cue and more than one modifier; in Scan mode, you can select any number of cues and any number of modifiers, but each prompt will combine only one cue with one modifier.
 Modifiers are divided into categories and to use modifiers from any category, you need to check the category itself.
-If you wonder about any modifier, hover over it, there will be a hint for some of them.
+If you wonder about any modifier, hover over it, and there will be a hint for some of them.
 If you right-click on any modifier, you will be asked to confirm a Google search for that modifier.
 In options, you can specify the image depot folder where the images from your scan (or single query) will go.

 #### ...and here it is the image depot viewer
 ![grid-view.png](/docs/viewer-grid.jpg)